 Christmas can be fun, festive and full of meaning but sometimes it brings extra challenges that can leave us struggling.
-If you need some support and ideas to help you through the busy Christmas holiday season, check out these 9 Christmas self-care tips for less stress and more peace.
+Here are 9 Christmas self-care tips for less stress and more peace.
 They’ll help you look after yourself whilst you’re also busy looking after everyone else!

 MIXED EMOTIONS AT CHRISTMAS